-If a particular schedule of payments has been agreed between the administering authority and the exiting employer on the understanding that there is a particular security in place (e.g. another employer in the Fund willing to pay the remaining balance or a fixed charge on property that covers the remaining balance) then the administering authority will check there has been no change to the security regularly.
+If a particular schedule of payments has been agreed between the administering authority and the exiting employer on the understanding that there is a particular security in place (e.g. another employer in the Fund willing to pay the remaining balance) then the administering authority will check there has been no change to the security regularly.
 The frequency of these reviews may reduce as the level of outstanding debt reduces.
 The administering authority with advice from the Fund Actuary may change the schedule of payments depending on the strength of the security in place.
 The exiting employer would be consulted prior to any changes.